Review and road test of the Skoda Citigo

 Design and Build

-So what's different with this revised model?
-Well, the front section has been subtly revised, so there's a new bonnet, a redesigned radiator grille, modified bumpers and updated fog lights, all aiming to create a fresher, younger look.
+The Citigo was subtly revised back in 2017 with a smarter bonnet, a redesigned radiator grille, modified bumpers and updated fog lights, all aiming to create a fresher, younger look.
 The front headlights are fitted with LED daytime running lights and the fog lights come with an optional cornering function, which lights up the area the vehicle is turning into on junctions with poor visibility.
 Plusher 'SE' models get tinted tail lights too.
 The changes have increased this diminutive little car's body length by 34mm but it's still not much longer than a Fiat 500, yet offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
 How has this been done?
 By shortening the front and rear overhangs as much as the designers dared, something only possible at the front by mounting the radiator alongside rather than in front of the very compact engine.

-Talking of the interior, well it too has been upgraded with a smarter instrument cluster and redesigned seats.
-There are also a range of new radio and media connectivity options.
+Talking of the interior, well it too was upgraded in 2017 with a smarter instrument cluster and redesigned seats.
+There's also a wide range of radio and media connectivity options.
 Otherwise, things are much as before, with the tardis-like interior just as big as that of Skoda's far pricier and apparently much bigger Fabia supermini.
 Something you especially appreciate on the back seat.
 Both three and five-door models offer the same amount of rear passenger space and reach a standard that's impressive in this segment.
 It all means that there's comfortable room for two adults provided the journey isn't too long and there'd be space for three children if three belts were provided here.
 Unfortunately, there are only two, which is a little annoying.

 No complaints about luggage space though.
 Though there's a high sill over which you've to lump your stuff, once you get it in, there's a 251-litre capacity that's nearly twice what you get in a Peugeot 108, a Citroen C1, a Toyota Aygo or a MINI.